SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 **Attack Demostraion:**

-1. Go to the angular https://localhost:4200
+1. Go to the angular HTTPs://localhost:4200
 2. Login
 3. Go to recipes
 4. Copy the url
 5. Delete the cookie,
 6. Refresh the browser to see there is no recipes anymore
 7. Create the html page below
-8. Using an host of your choice for example python http server and go to the poc you created.
+8. Using an host of your choice for example python HTTP server and go to the poc you created.

 ```html
 <!DOCTYPE html>